Recent, Ongoing, and Future Research Projects

 Published at M&SOM (May 2025)

 With Claire Senot (Tulane University).
-When we design operational processes and information systems, small changes in how consumers interact with the service provider are often overlooked.
-This paper uses a quasi-experiment method to investigate such an event — when a service provider removed the names of participants from test kits in a viral testing program.
+This paper focuses on the cultural lever of accountability and how it is influences by the design operational processes and information systems, in ways that are often overlooked.
+This paper uses a quasi-experiment method to investigate such an event where a service provider removed the names of participants from test kits in a viral testing program.
 The effect was a surprising 21% reduction in participation, negative moderated by the size of the groups participants were randomly assigned to.
 We confirm the robustness of this result using difference-in-differences, regression discontinuity, and augmented local linear models.
-We examine further moderating effects and offer guidance to service providers on how to use identity priming to enhance the prosocial behavior of consumer interactions.
+We examine further moderating effects and offer guidance to service providers can use accountability as a cultural dimension to encourage prosocial behavior, both in volunteering settings and businesses.
 View this paper on SSRN.

 Presented at: POMS 2023, INFORMS 2023, University of Toronto, Wharton Empirical Workshop 2024, POMS 2024.